 There's something uniquely wonderful about the rehearsal dinner, when your families and wedding party gather to celebrate — and you actually have a chance to chat with a few of them.
 Excitement is high but stress is low, so it becomes this incredible night you'll remember just as much as your wedding.
-Here are eight of our favorite venues for rehearsal dinner parties in Chicago.
+Here are seven of our favorite venues for rehearsal dinner parties in Chicago.

 Fig & Olive (Above)

 This 10,000-square-foot space can accommodate a variety of party sizes, but for smaller gatherings, we love idea of a cocktail reception for 50 on the outdoor terrace.
 It's an elegant setting with a casual nature that allows you to mingle with family and out-of-town guests (something that may not happen as much the following day).
 Plus, the Mediterranean-inspired menu of crostinis and cured meats lends itself to passed hors d'oeuvres that are quite literally finger-licking good.